kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

-Furthermore, if any not-yet-ready pods were present, and we would have scaled up without factoring in missing metrics or not-yet-ready pods, we conservatively assume the non-yet-ready pods are consuming 0% of the desired metric, further dampening the magnitude of a scale up.
+Furthermore, if any not-yet-ready pods were present, and we would have scaled up without factoring in missing metrics or not-yet-ready pods, we conservatively assume the not-yet-ready pods are consuming 0% of the desired metric, further dampening the magnitude of a scale up.

 After factoring in the not-yet-ready pods and missing metrics, we